 How to make the bath truffles

-- Melt the cocoa butter gently over a bain marie.
+- Melt the cocoa butter gently over a bain marie (double boiler).
 Allow

 - Mix all the dry ingredients together.
 You may wish to put them through a sieve to make sure there are no lumps.
-Add your drops of essential oil and mix in well.
-Add colours too, if you wish.
+Add your essential oil and mix in well.
+Add colors too, if you wish.

 - Slowly drizzle the melted butter in a little at a time, and mix well.
 You want the mixture to stick together when you squeeze it.